Arena (Todd Rundgren album)

-Arena is the nineteenth studio album by rock musician Todd Rundgren that was released in 2008.
+Arena is the nineteenth studio album by American musician Todd Rundgren, released on September 30, 2008 by Hi Fi Recordings.

 Like several of his earlier albums, this was entirely a solo effort, with Rundgren playing all the instruments.
 In contrast to his earlier albums, he produced this album entirely on an Apple laptop computer using Propellerhead's Reason software for composition and Sonoma Wire Works' RiffWorks for recording.
 All audio processing was done with software tools as well, except for a Line 6 Toneport guitar input box.

 Track listing

 All tracks are written by Todd Rundgren.